 A great way to encourage the usage of shared parental leave is to offer enhanced shared parental pay (EShPP).
 The minimum you must pay is the same as statutory maternity pay, which is 90% of the employee’s average weekly earnings for the first 6 weeks and then the statutory rate following that.

-If you’re unsure how much to pay your employees, you could offer full pay instead of 90%.
+If you’re unsure how much to pay your employees, you could offer full pay instead of 90% of pay.

-Whatever you decide, you should make sure the amount you’ll pay is written in the employee contracts or handbook.
+Whatever you decide, you should ensure the amount you’ll pay is written in employee contracts and/or handbooks.

 Shared parental leave calculator

-If you’re still uncertain how much you need to pay your employees for SMP, paternity pay, adoption pay, or SSPP, then you can use the Government Maternity, Adoption & Paternity Calculator.
+If you’re still uncertain how much you need to pay your employees for SMP, Paternity pay adoption pay, or ShPP, then you can use the Maternity, Adoption, & Paternity Calculator.

 Prior to using this, you should have the following information at hand: